kirui93/ScenTrees.jl/docs/src/index.md

 # ScenTrees.jl

-We present `Scentrees.jl` package for generating and improving scenario trees and scenario lattices for multistage stochastic optimization problems using stochastic optimization.
+We present `ScenTrees.jl` package for generating and improving scenario trees and scenario lattices for multistage stochastic optimization problems using stochastic optimization.

 ## Main features of the package